Frequently Asked Questions

 I want to design but don’t have a model - or I want to model but don’t have anyone to design for me - what should I do?

 Don’t worry - we can match you up!
-Email ClaireO at email@example.com if you find yourself in this situation and we’ll do our best to find you a good partner.
+Email firstname.lastname@example.org if you find yourself in this situation and we’ll do our best to find you a good partner.

 Is it a lot of work?

 Last year, some designers for the show finished their outfits in less than a day of working on it!
-And...some of the outfits were finished the DAY OF!
+And...some of the outfits were finished within the week!
 It’s not a lot of work, and it’s really fun to make something out of what other people would call ‘trash’!

 When do I need to complete my design?

-The show is scheduled for winter quarter and designers and models will participate in a run-through the day of so ideally before then.
+All designs must be completed by the show date: 01/22/15.
+Designers and models will participate in a run-through a couple of hours beforehand.
 If you start early on your designs, like now or over winter break, you could come up with more than one fabulous piece!

 Can I work with someone else?